markhazleton/HttpClientDecoratorPattern/README.md

 through a “wrapper” or “decorator” class.
 This makes the code more maintainable, as the changes are isolated to the decorator class, while the original HttpClient class remains unchanged.

-## Motivation
+## Motiviation
 To have a working version of the decorator pattern in C# with a real world example.

-### What is HttpClient?
+This repository demonstrates the power and flexibility of the decorator design pattern, and shows how to use it to add telemetry to an HttpClient in C#.

+### HttpClient & HttpClientFactory
 HttpClient is a modern, easy-to-use, and powerful HTTP client library that is built into .NET.
-It provides a simple, asynchronous, and extensible way to make HTTP requests and can be used in any .NET application, including .NET Core, .NET Framework, Xamarin, and UWP.
+It provides a simple, asynchronous, and extensible way to make HTTP requests.
+This project uses the IHttpClientFactory to create an HttpClient instance.

 ### What is Telemetry?
 Telemetry is the collection, transmission, and analysis of data related to the performance and usage of an application.
 Telemetry helps us to monitor the performance of an application, identify and troubleshoot issues, and understand how an application is being used.

-### Conclusion
-This repository demonstrates the power and flexibility of the decorator design pattern, and shows how to use it to add telemetry to an HttpClient in C#.
-If you have any questions or feedback, feel free to open an issue in this repository.

 ## Build status
 Build status of continus integration